Suffixaufnahme: Kayardild

-One of the functions of the modal cases proposed by Heath (2010) is that, such internal operation of case-stacking may mark the limits of the domain through the repetition of all nouns in the scopal domain of a clause-level inflectional category.
-The modal cases is used to define the boundaries of clauses.
+One of the functions of the modal cases proposed by Heath (2010) is that such internal operation of case stacking may mark the limits of the domain through the repetition of all nouns in the scopal domain of a clause-level inflectional category.
+The modal cases are used to define the boundaries of clauses.

-Case-stacking is closely relevant to the concept of concord, which has also been studied in other case-stacking languages such as Lardil and Australian languages in general.
+Case stacking is closely relevant to the concept of concord, which has also been studied in other case-stacking languages such as Lardil and Australian languages in general.
 The term "concord" is defined as "the morphological realization, on multiple words dominated by a syntactic node n, of a morphosyntactic feature value associated with n."

 In this example, all three words are dominated by the matrix DP node, and all three bear a proprietive case (PROP).
 The words within the subordinate DP [balarrinabawu dangkanabawu] ('white man') are dominated by both the matrix and the subordinate node, so both bear the inflectional ablative case (ABL) and proprietive case (PROP).
 This clearly illustrates the relationship of concord, where the sub-constituents of a syntactic node (i.e., matrix DP, in this example) carry the associating morphosyntactic features.